We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - retractions — when the areas below and between the ribs and in the neck sink in with each attempt to inhale

-- fever for more than 5 to 7 days
+- fever for more than 5 days

 - rubbing their ear, or other sign of physical discomfort or pain anywhere in their body